dmarienko/emacs-cfgs/.config/sublime-text-3/Packages/Seti_UI/README.md

 - Current line number highlight color, ST lacks this.

 - Everything else is basically the same as the original except for a couple of UI colors.

-## TODO

-1. Make the search input field shorter or "slimier" (depend on which side of the earth you are living).
-2. Better syntax Highlight.
-"90% done"

 ## Issue A Ticket